w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 :::

-The easiest way to get your address is to click on the account name which will open a sidebar.
-Your address will be shown in this sidebar, along with some other information.
+The easiest way to get your address is to click on the account name.
+This will open a sidebar showing the information about your address and other information, such as on-chain identity.
 Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard.

 :::note Your Asset Hub address is the same as your Relay Chain address